Anuj-P-06/MERN-Restraunt/README.md

 Called fetchMenus() inside AppContext’s useEffect to ensure menu data is fetched and populated before rendering.

 ### Bug 5 - Items not adding to cart
-Problem Frontend request to /api/cart/add returned 404 despite route and middleware being hit.
+Problem: Frontend request to /api/cart/add returned 404 despite route and middleware being hit.
 Logs confirmed cookies and JWT were present, but controller didn’t respond correctly.

-Reason Frontend sent menuItemId while backend expected menuId in the request body.
+Reason: Frontend sent menuItemId while backend expected menuId in the request body.
 This mismatch left menuId undefined, causing Menu.findById to fail silently.

-Solution Align naming convention between frontend and backend request body fields.
+Solution: Align naming convention between frontend and backend request body fields.
 Updated frontend to send menuId (or backend to accept menuItemId), fixing the mismatch.

+### Bug 6 - Items not deleting from the cart
+Problem: Frontend request to DELETE /api/cart/remove/:id returned 404 Not Found.
+Logs showed route and middleware were hit, but Express couldn’t match the handler.

+Reason: Backend route was defined as /remove without :menuId parameter.
+Controller expected req.params.menuId, causing mismatch between frontend URL and backend route.

+Solution: Update route to cartRoutes.delete("/remove/:menuId", protect, removeFromCart);.
+This aligns frontend call /api/cart/remove/:id with backend controller logic.

+Outcome: Delete request now matches correctly and returns 200 OK.
+Cart items are removed successfully and UI updates as expected.